emiraga/wikigraph/README.md

 Assumptions
 -----------
-* Least 2GB of RAM, since I have 2GB on my computer.
-Many things in this project would look different if I had more or less RAM on my laptop.
+* Least 1.5GB of RAM, since I have that much on my computer.
+Many things in this project would look different if I had more or less RAM on my computer.
-  At most 1.5GB is expected to be used by either redis or some programs from here.
+  At most 1.0GB is expected to be used by either redis or some programs from here.
-* Program is compiled and run as 32bit.
+* Program is compiled and run as 32bit (Maybe 64bit works as well, I did not try).
 * `pagelinks.sql` and `categorylinks.sql` are exported with sorting `mysqldump --order-by-primary`